August 25th - 27th

 Contestants in the twin fiddling division must play one slow tune and one fast tune.
 There will be two rounds.
 Tunes may not be repeated by the same contestants.
 Twin fiddling will be judged on appropriate use of harmony notes, number of harmonies, difficulty, and synchronization between the fiddlers.

 Contestants in the No Holds Barred/ Entertainment category will perform one musical selection.
-They will be judged on musical ability, entertainment, and costume.
+They will be judged on musical ability, entertainment, crowd involvement, and costume.

 Contestants in the Dance Fiddling must play a fast tune suitable for a square or contra style dance, a waltz, and another style of dance tune (polka, jig, schottische, polska, hornpipe, etc).
 The fiddler will be judged on danceability and musicality.